spatie/icalendar-generator/README.md

     ->description('Experience Laracon all around the world');
 ```

-In the end, you want to convert your calendar to text so it can be streamed or downloaded to the user.
+In the end, you want to convert your calendar to text, so it can be streamed or downloaded to the user.
 Here's how you do that:

 ``` php
 Calendar::create('Laracon Online')->get(); // BEGIN:VCALENDAR ...